-A new type of age ‘clock’ can assess chronic inflammation to predict whether someone is at risk of developing age-related disorders such as cardiovascular and neurodegenerative disease.
-The clock measures ‘biological age’, which takes health into consideration and can be higher or lower than a person’s chronological age.
+A new type of “clock” can assess chronic inflammation to predict whether someone is at risk of developing age-related disorders such as cardiovascular and neurodegenerative disease.
+The clock measures biological age, which takes health into consideration and can be higher or lower than a person’s chronological age.

-The inflammatory ageing clock (iAge), reported on 12 July in Nature Aging, is one of the first tools of its kind to use inflammation to assess health.
+The inflammatory aging clock (iAge), reported in 2021 in Nature Aging, is one of the first tools of its kind to use inflammation to assess health.
 Other age clocks have used epigenetic markers, chemical groups that tag a person’s DNA as they age and are passed along as cells divide.
 The researchers who developed iAge hope that, because inflammation is treatable, the tool could help doctors determine who would benefit from intervention—potentially extending the number of years a person lives in good health.

-The study “is a further reinforcement of the fact that the immune system is critical, not only for predicting unhealthy ageing, but also as a mechanism driving it”, says Vishwa Deep Dixit, an immunobiologist at Yale School of Medicine in New Haven, Connecticut, who was not involved in the work.
+The study “is a further reinforcement of the fact that the immune system is critical not only for predicting unhealthy aging but also as a mechanism driving it,” says Vishwa Deep Dixit, an immunobiologist at the Yale School of Medicine, who was not involved in the work.

 iAge is based on the idea that as a person ages, their body experiences chronic, systemic inflammation because their cells become damaged and emit inflammation-causing molecules.
 This ultimately leads to wear and tear on their tissues and organs.
 People who have a healthy immune system will be able to neutralize this inflammation to some extent, whereas others will age faster.